 Salt Adds Flavor

-He is not describing table salt, but he is describing fertilizer salt.
-As the salt of the earth, we are agents of human flourishing.
-Jesus invites us to become fertilizer in his kingdom.
-While salt never loses its flavor, Christians can lose their effectiveness.
-This is why Jesus calls us to be the salt of the earth, preserving, sustaining, and enhancing the taste of life.
+Jesus isn’t referring to table salt but to fertilizer salt.
+As “salt of the earth,” we’re agents of human flourishing.
+Jesus invites us to be like fertilizer in His kingdom.
+While salt retains its flavor, Christians can lose their effectiveness.
+Hence, Jesus calls us to preserve, sustain, and enhance life’s taste.

 Salt As A Preservative